GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

       with computation(PARALLEL), interval(...):
          a = 1.

-Now IDEs will recognize `mystencils.py` as a Python file and will highlight and check the syntax.
+Now IDEs will recognize ``mystencils.py`` as a Python file and will highlight and check the syntax.
-Of course tools will be unable to import `mygts`, unless there is a way to configure them to run `gt4py.gtsimport.install()` before trying to import.
+Of course tools will be unable to import ``mygts``, unless there is a way to configure them to run :code:`gt4py.gtsimport.install()` before trying to import.

 Related Work
 ------------